Rohit-Qu/Quantum_Computatuion/README.md

 # Quantum_Computatuion
-My Quantum Computing Projects are well listed here and shown here
+My all the Quantum Computing Projects done by me are listed here and will be updated time to time :
+1.Quantum Random Sampling Data implemented on Qiskit.